SouthernMethodistUniversity/hpc_docs/docs/work_deprecation.md

 ## Personal $WORK deprecation plan

-:::{important} Personal Work directories are deprecated.
-Any data you need to keep needs to be moved to a ColdFront project with a storage allocation.
+:::{important} Personal Work directories are end of life.
+Any data you need to keep needs to be moved to a ColdFront project with a storage allocation, your home directory, or off of the
+HPC storage.
 :::

 ### What is changing